Radio Control and Battery Power for Model Railroads

 • Battery charging: From track pick-up or 2-pin connector.

-The voltage of a lithium-polymer cell (LiPo), nominally 3.7 volts, is converted to 11 volts required for loco power.
+The voltage of a lithium-polymer cell (LiPo), nominally 3.7 volts, is converted to 10 volts required for loco power.
 Where space is available, cells can be connected in parallel to increase storage capacity.
-A choice of four cell sizes is available and all BPS batteries include built-in short-circuit protection.
+A choice of battery sizes is available and all BPS batteries include a fuse for short-circuit protection.

 Picture